 Even if you have the best car in the world, with the slickest maneuvering, fastest acceleration, and safest driving mechanisms—even if the car drives on the finest, most well-maintained roads in the world—it doesn't mean anything without the driver.
 And in the same vein, even if you have the richest web interface ever concocted, the smoothest self-service, and a presence in every channel imaginable—it doesn't matter if you don't have quality content.

 Content is king and always will be.
-Humans search for meaning, purpose, and experiences, and technology and platforms are ways to convey these three factors—i.e. content—in a more effective manner.
+We humans search for meaning and purpose, and technology and platforms are ways to convey these two factors—i.e. content—in a more effective manner.

 Whether your customer or lead is searching for the optimal industrial solution to installing staircases, are looking for the best-tasting coke, or are browsing for the most exotic holiday trip, the principle remains the same: A great customer journey, both past and future, is littered with exciting touchpoints and seamless experiences—which essentially means they are populated with great content, i.e. content aimed at exactly that customer's needs at that time.

 There are several techniques and methods to fulfil the promise of a great and meaningful customer journey.
 One of the most well-known strategies today is inbound marketing, a holistic method including blog posts, SEO, landing pages, premium content, marketing automation, emails, and workflows—all geared at helping your customers in the best possible way.

 There are no shortcuts to great content.
 Content production can however be made easier with a principle like content operations—ContentOps.
 This principle essentially treats content the same way as developing code, with the same respect and orderly processes.
 Either way you have to sit down with your colleagues, brainstorm topic ideas, interview and survey your current customers, map the customer journey, integrate touchpoints with your proposed content, and actually write, record, film, and create the content—as well as maintain it regularly.
 There is no escaping this fact if you want to future proof your customer journey.